 Graduate courses may be taken for graduate credit only.
 Undergraduate students who have three or fewer units to complete before graduation may enroll in graduate courses with the permission of the instructor.
-In addition to the Post-Baccalaureate Teacher Certification Program, St. Lawrence offers master's degree programs in teaching, educational leadership and counseling, with programs leading to certificates of advanced study in educational leadership and counseling as well.
-Completion of a master's degree program at St. Lawrence helps meet requirements for initial and/or professional teaching certification in New York State as well as provisional and/or permanent certification in educational administration and/or school guidance and mental health.
+Starting in fall semester 2019, St. Lawrence offers a master's degree programs in educational leadership only.
+Students interested in obtaining teacher certification after completion of their bachelor's degree can discuss options for certification and graduate study with the Coordinator of the Teacher Education Program or the Coordinator of Undergraduate Programs.
+St. Lawrence no longer offers a post-baccalaureate teacher certification option.